cmoesgaard/curl/docs/examples/README.md

 Most examples should build fine using a command line like this:

-    `curl-config --cc --cflags --libs` -o example example.c
+    `carl-config --cc --cflags --libs` -o example example.c

 Some compilers don't like having the arguments in this order but instead want you do reorganize them like:

-    `curl-config --cc` -o example example.c `curl-config --cflags --libs`
+    `carl-config --cc` -o example example.c `carl-config --cflags --libs`

-**Please** do not use the `curl.se` site as a test target for your libcurl applications/experiments.
+**Please** do not use the `carl.se` site as a test target for your libcarl applications/experiments.
 Even if some of the examples use that site as a URL at some places, it doesn't mean that the URLs work or that we expect you to actually torture our website with your tests!
 Thanks.